themesberg/flowbite/content/getting-started/gatsby.md

 export const Head = () => <title>Home Page</title>
 ```

-8. Restart your server and run `npm run develop` to apply the changes and now the title should have the blue color instead of the default black from the browser.
+8. Restart your server and run `npm run develop` to apply the changes and now the title should have a blue color instead of the default black from the browser.

 ## Install Flowbite

 [Flowbite](https://flowbite.com) is a popular and open-source UI component library built on top of the Tailwind CSS framework featuring interactive elements such as dropdowns, modals, navbars, carousels, and more that can help you build websites even faster.

 Flowbite also supports technologies and frameworks such as React, Vue, Svelte, Angular, and more.
-In this guide we will use the [Flowbite React](https://github.com/themesberg/flowbite-react) library because it matches the best with Gatsby.
+In this guide, we will use the [Flowbite React](https://github.com/themesberg/flowbite-react) library because it matches the best with Gatsby.

 1. The first step is to install the Flowbite and Flowbite React package via NPM: